Ahmed-Mohamed-Saeed/react-nagwa-task/README.md

 ## About the task

-i built this task by using React.js, Node.js, Express, and json Data to help the students practice categorizing a set of words according to their part of speech
+i built this task by using React.js, Node.js, Express to help the students practice categorizing a set of words according to their part of speech

 # Technologies used

 - React.js
 - Node.js
 - Express.js
-- json Data

 # How to run